c3lang/c3-web/docs/implementation-details/specification.md

 A vector must have at least one element, as an example `int[<0>]` is not a valid type.

 A vector implicitly converts to the corresponding array type and vice versa.

+It is possible to take the address of a single element.
+Vectors can be sliced.

 #### Field access and swizzling